 Select Uninstaller from the sidebar and click View Applications.

-In my opinion, this is by far the easiest and safest way to delete applications; it saves time and removes all of that leftover digital debris.
+If you ask me, this is by far the most effortless and secure method to remove applications from your Mac for good.
+It saves time and removes all of that leftover digital debris.

-If you're not a big fan of third-party tools, no problem.
-I've got a few more tips for you below on uninstalling programs on your Mac.
+However, if you're not a big fan of third-party tools, I've got a few more tips for you on uninstalling programs on Mac.

 How to delete apps with native uninstallers

-To find these, open Finder and select Applications from the sidebar.
+To find such, open the Finder and select Applications from the sidebar.

-For example, in the picture below, my application Team Drive has a folder within Applications, and its native uninstaller tool is available there.
+For example, in the picture below, my application Team Drive has a folder within Applications with a native uninstaller tool available there.

-You would now just need to double-click the uninstaller to launch it and follow the on-screen instructions to remove the app.
+All you need to do is double-click the uninstaller and follow the on-screen instructions to remove the app.

-If the app you're trying to remove doesn't have a native uninstaller, no problem; jump to the next section for more tips.
+If the app you're trying to remove doesn't have a native uninstaller, jump to the next section.

 How to manually delete app-related files from Library

-When you delete an application from your Mac using the Launchpad or Trash methods, these files often remain behind; it's the digital clutter that I mentioned earlier in the article taking up valuable space on your drive.
+When you delete an application from your Mac using the Launchpad or Trash methods, these files are often left behind.
+Later, it snowballs into digital clutter that takes up valuable space on your drive.

-It is possible to remove this clutter manually but take caution when deleting items from the Library folder; you can cause serious issues to your macOS if you delete the wrong thing.
+Now, it is possible to remove this clutter manually, but watch out when deleting items from the Library folder!
+Deleting the wrong files can cause severe disruption to your macOS.

 Here's how to manually delete app-related files:

-Open Finder, hold down your Option key, and select Go from the top menu.
+Open the Finder, hold down your Option key, and select Go from the top menu.

 In the top search bar, enter the name of the app you want to delete, then select the Library filter to ensure it searches for files in the right location.